OliverWalterK/OliverWalterK/README.md

 ### Hello/Hallo/Bonjour/Hola, I'm Oliver 👋

 Completed a BEng in Sustainable Energy Engineering and a MSc in Renwable Energy Engineering.
 Sustainability is the only way forward.
-Very interested in big data and the idea of extracting information out of a sea of data.
+Very interested in big data and machine learning.

 - 🌱 I’m currently learning about machine learning and how to implement it.
 - 🤔 I’m always looking for help with improving my code or learning something new.